Student Nonviolent Coordinating Committee: 1969–1970: Dissolution

 Ella Baker said that "SNCC came North at a time when the North was in a ferment that led to various interpretations on what was needed to be done.
 With its own frustrations, it could not take the pace-setter role it took in the South."

 These "frustrations" may in part have been fed by undercover agents.
 Like other potentially "subversive" groups, SNCC had become a target of the Counterintelligence Program (COINTELPRO) of the Federal Bureau of Investigation (FBI).
 FBI Director J. Edgar Hoover's general COINTELPRO directive was for agents to "expose, disrupt, misdirect, discredit, or otherwise neutralize" the activities and leadership of the movements they infiltrated.

-By the beginning of 1970, surveillance had everywhere effectively ceased for lack of SNCC activity—save in New York City from where the last FBI report was filed in December 1973.
+By the beginning of 1970, surveillance had everywhere effectively ceased for lack of SNCC activity—save in New York City, from which the last FBI report was filed in December 1973.

 Experienced organizers and staff had moved on.
 For many the years of "hard work at irregular, subsistence-level pay, in an atmosphere of constant tension" had been as much as they could bear.
 Some went over to the Black Panthers.
 Others were to follow Forman into the Black Economic Development Council (whose key demand was reparations for the nation's history of racial exploitation).
-A greater loss had been to the Democrats (it was after merging with the Alabama Democratic Party in 1970 that LCFO candidates began winning public offices, Hulett becoming county Sheriff) and to Lyndon Johnson's war on poverty.
+A greater loss had been to the Democrats (it was after merging with the Alabama Democratic Party in 1970 that LCFO candidates began winning public offices, Hulett becoming county Sheriff) and to Lyndon Johnson's War on Poverty.
 Charlie Cobb recalls: After we got the Civil Rights Act in 1964 and Voting Rights Act in 1965, a lot of groups that we had cultivated were absorbed into the Democratic Party ... a lot more money came into the states we were working in.
 A lot of the people we were working with became a part of Head Start and various kinds of poverty programs.
 We were too young to really know how to respond effectively.
 How could we tell poor sharecroppers or maids making a few dollars a day to walk away from poverty program salaries or stipends?